-You may vote FOR or AGAINST or ABSTAIN from voting on the ratification of Crowe Horwath LLP as our independent registered public accounting firm for 2017.
+You may vote FOR or AGAINST or ABSTAIN from voting on the ratification of Moss Adams LLP as our independent registered public accounting firm for 2018.
+The Board will consider the proposal to be adopted if a majority of the shareholders present and voting on the proposal vote in favor of the proposal, assuming a quorum is present and voting on the matter.